PeterDrake/drakepedia/administrivia/policies.md

 - Address special and boundary cases.

 ## Disabilities
-If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to [Student Support Services](https://www.lclark.edu/offices/student_support_services/).
+If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the [Office of Student Accesibility](https://www.lclark.edu/offices/student-accessibility/).
 After you have submitted documentation and filled out paperwork for the current semester requesting accommodations, staff in that office will notify me of the accommodations for which you are eligible.

 ## Sexual Misconduct